 Walking on frozen Lake Louise

-Lake Louise is beautiful in the winters.
+Lake Louise is beautiful in the winter.
 And in November there is snow already and it covers the mountains and the lake is slowly freezing up, no more kayaking or summer activities.
 But the fun part of visiting Lake Louise in November is that you will find very few people on the lake-side.
 You can have the place to yourself, play and photograph this winter wonderland.

 Keep in mind that the lake may not be ideal for ice skating at this time of the year.
 There will be warnings in and around the lake so pay heed to the information before going further into the lake.
 When we visited the lake in late November in Banff, we could only walk up to a certain distance and there was a warning of “thin ice”.
 Lake Louise Tourism